 John F. Kennedy: Family Life

-The Kennedys had their first child, Caroline, in 1957; John Jr. was born a few days after his father won the presidency.
-A third child, Patrick, died two days after his birth in 1963.
-After a long succession of elderly Presidents, it was refreshing for many to see the Kennedy family's youth and vitality.
-One image in particular stood out: that of John Jr. playing under the President's desk in the Oval Office.
-When JFK died there was another image: Jacqueline Kennedy whispering to John Jr. to be sure to give a military salute as the casket carrying the President passed by.
+John and Jacqueline Kennedy had their first child, Caroline, in 1957; John Jr. was born two weeks after his father won the presidency.
+A third child, Patrick, died two days after his birth in August 1963.
+After a long succession of elderly presidents, it was refreshing for many to see the Kennedy family's youth and vitality.
+One image in particular stood out: that of John Jr. playing under the president's desk in the Oval Office.
+When JFK died, it was another image that would prove indelible: Jacqueline Kennedy whispering to John Jr. to be sure to give a military salute as the casket carrying the president passed by.

-In the November 1962 mid-term elections, John Kennedy's younger brother Edward (Teddy) successfully ran for a Senate seat in Massachusetts.
-After the President's death, Robert Kennedy would become a senator from New York state and a frontrunner for the Democratic presidential nomination in 1968.
+In the November 1962 mid-term elections, John Kennedy's younger brother Edward (Teddy) successfully ran for the Senate seat JFK had vacated in Massachusetts.
+After the president's death, Robert Kennedy was elected as a senator from New York state and became a frontrunner for the Democratic presidential nomination in 1968.
 This second Kennedy run for the White House was cut short by another assassin's bullet.
-After winning the California Democratic primary, Robert Kennedy was gunned down by Sirhan Sirhan.
-Of the Kennedy brothers, Edward Kennedy would make the final run for the Oval Office in 1980 when he unsuccessfully challenged President Jimmy Carter's renomination.
-Despite this defeat, Edward Kennedy remained an active and senior member of the U.S. Senate until his death in 2009.
+After winning the California Democratic primary that June, Robert Kennedy was gunned down by Sirhan Sirhan.
+Edward Kennedy would also make a run for the Oval Office in 1980 when he unsuccessfully challenged President Jimmy Carter's renomination.
+Despite his defeat, Edward Kennedy remained an active and senior member of the US Senate until his death in 2009.